stratonova/project-olios/README.md

 # project-olios

-To run project use "npm start" and than "gulp watch"
+To run project open "index.html" from dist